Jennifer Lee

 Biography

-Jennifer Lee is a Scientist II at the HNRCA.
-Her research focuses on understanding how interactions between the gut microbiome and intestinal epithelium contribute to the regulation of host metabolism and aging processes.
-Her lab uses a combination of mouse genetics, molecular biology, and microscopy to determine the effects and mechanisms by which diet and nutrition impact function of the gut microbiome and specific cell types within the gastrointestinal tract.
-The overall goal of her research is to identify nutrition and gut-based interventions that can prevent obesity and promote healthy aging throughout the lifespan.
+Jennifer Lee, PhD, is a Scientist II in the Metabolism & Basic Biology of Aging directive at the HNRCA.
+Dr. Lee's research focuses on understanding how changes in gut health and sex-specific differences impact host metabolism across the lifespan.
+Her work uses a combination of rodent models, cell-based assays, and molecular biology techniques to determine the mechanisms by which diet impacts function of the gut microbiome and different types of intestinal cells, and understand how these gut-based interactions regulate glucose homeostasis and energy balance.
+The long-term research goal is to identify nutritional and gut-based interventions that can prevent metabolic disease and promote healthy aging throughout the lifespan.